Viji Thampi

-Viji Thampi is an Indian film director, actor and social activist who works in Malayalam films.
+Viji Thampi is an Indian film director, actor, right-wing politician, and social activist who works in Malayalam films.
 Thampi is a member of Thiruvananthapuram regional board of the Central Board of Film Certification and the State Advisor of Kerala Kshetra Samrakshana Samithi.
-In 2021, Thampi was appointed as the Kerala state president of Vishva Hindu Parishad.
+In 2021, Thampi was appointed as the Kerala State President of the Vishva Hindu Parishad.
+He was also a Jury member of National film awards declaration committee in 2022.

+Family

+Viji Thampi's father, Sri R. Raghavan Thampi, was a member of the royal family of Karthikappally Palace.
+His mother, Smt.
+Indira Thampi, hailed from the Aristocractic Mankoikkal Kurup family of Southern Kerala.
+His maternal uncle, the late Adv.
+P. V. Neelakante Pillai, served as the President of the Nair Service Society (NSS) for nearly a decade.
+Viji Thampi is married to Priya Varma, the daughter of actor Jaganatha Varma.

 Career

 After making his directorial debut with the 1988 film David David Mr. David, Thampi directed a series of comedy films in the 1990s which turned out to be commercial hits.

 Viji Thampi is known for appearing in cameo roles in his own films.
 He has also directed the Malayalam crime thriller television series Black and White and later, the mythological television serial Devimahathmyam.

-Personal life

-He is the son in law of the Malayalam movie actor Jagannatha Varma.
-He lives in Palkulangara Trivandrum.